Doctor insights on:

 May be a break: Fractures of the coccyx can be painful particularly with sitting.
 May have nothing to do w the occulta.
 Get an x ray to be sure but if a fx can sit on a donut shaped pillow for relief. ...Read more

 Pemf: Use pulsed electromagnetic device to reset pain. ...Read more

 Coccyx pain: Coccydynia is a diagnosis that can have many causes.
 Rapid weight loss is one.
 Sometimes spinal stenosis can happen.
 Small fractures can occur after a fall, that can be quite painful.
 Also, if pain lasts for more than a month, a chordoma may need to be ruled out.
 Please go see good orthopedic spine surgeon, to have this evaluated.
 Best of luck. ...Read more

 I have sudden onset sacral/coccyx pain.
 It is quite severe.
 Could this be from my ra?
 I have had no trauma to the area

 Sacral pain and RA: Sacral pain nor coccygeal pain likely related to ra.
 Sacroiliac symptoms can be associated with other types of arthritis--ankylosing spondylitis, psoriasis, and colitis associated varieties.
 Possible causes would include stress fracture (if steroids have caused osteoporosis) or spinal stenosis of the lumbar spine.
 Non-spinal causes should also be considered.
 Eval by a doctor suggested. ...Read more

 - Can hemorrhoids cause tailbone pain?

-- Does shingles cause neck pain?
+- Does a lumbar puncture cause tailbone pain?

-- Cause of pain in tailbone
+- Swelling and pain above tailbone